NoelElva/XGBOOST_IDS/README.md

-Here's a well-structured `README.md` file for the provided script.
-It explains the purpose, dependencies, usage, and the overall data science pipeline being implemented.

----

 # XGBoost Classification on Network Intrusion Dataset

 This project implements a machine learning pipeline for multi-class classification using XGBoost on the **Friday-WorkingHours-Afternoon-DDos.pcap\_ISCX.csv** dataset from the CICIDS2017 dataset.
 The focus is on identifying different types of network intrusions, including DDoS attacks.